 On Wednesday 13th January at 8:30 AM, Manjeet, Amit Bhayani, GM Telestax, and I held a Google Hangout onAir for a deeper Q&A. The video recording is at the end of this weblog.
 You can see the previous TADSummit Revisited session with Thomas Howe in this weblog.

-Manjeet’s presentation at TADSummit was on “Using Real Time Communications to get the most can u buy xanax over the counter from Tablets.”
+Manjeet’s presentation at TADSummit was on “Using Real Time Communications to get the most from Tablets.”
 Pinig are manufacturing and selling fully managed Android tablets, meeting the specific needs of groups such as children, executives, elderly, and more.
 Pinig are in the process of launching embedded real-time communications to better support customers.
 Manjeet’s ultimate goal is to achieve an Amazon Mayday experience on Pinig tablets so everyone gets the most from pervasive personal computing (tablets).

 Some of the questions asked were:

 - What are the problems you’re trying to solve for your customers with managed tablets?